GridPlus/lattice-connect/README.md

 ```

 This request should hang, i.e. you should not immediately get a `Connection refused` error.
 If you do get that error, it means your process isn't running on the expected port.

+### Make sure your browser allows insecure connections (if applicable)

+If you are trying to set an endpoint without SSL (not recommended, but useful for testing) and you are getting failed requests, make sure the site originating the requests (e.g. the web wallet) allows insecure content.
+Check out [this article](https://experienceleague.adobe.com/docs/target/using/experiences/vec/troubleshoot-composer/mixed-content.html?lang=en#task_5448763B8DC941FD80F84041AEF0A14D) for more information.

 ### Make sure your ports are correct